 - Switch: Switch to a new ERP vendor that does not have such a flippant attitude regarding the upgrade promises it made to its customers.

 - Migrate to S/4HANA: This leads to the next point:

 Logical Problem #4: Database Lock-In

 SAP has said that you have to use S/4 on HANA.
 No other database will be certified.
 However, the technical logic of this argument, which was always unsubstantiated, completely evaporated when Oracle introduced mode switching in Oracle 12C DB.
 Oracle 12C most likely outperforms SAP’s HANA database.
-The details of this are covered in my previous article Which is Faster HANA or 12C?.
+The details of this are covered in my previous article, Which is Faster HANA or 12C?.
 What that means is that by a company migrating to S/4HANA, they now have SAP making their database purchase decision for them.
 The customer loses all ability to select the database they want to use.
-And this is entirely to the financial benefit SAP as SAP cannot claim any superior performance over alternatives.
+And this is entire to the financial benefit SAP as SAP cannot claim any superior performance over alternatives.

 In one fell swoop with S/4HANA SAP would like to accomplish the following:

 - Push out Oracle and other database vendors from its accounts.
 Not based upon real benefits or based upon competition, but based upon “compatibility.”
-That is a false harmony as it is a simple thing to make other databases certified by SAP for S/4.
+That is a false harmony, as it is a simple thing to make other databases certified by SAP for S/4.

 - Double charge customers for the next version of ECC.

 The conclusion I have come to after reviewing all the facts on S/4HANA SAPuUpgrade is sobering.
 When I explain this to people who work outside of enterprise software, the response is that this sounds unethical and a shabby way to treat loyal customers.